ekgade/MassShootings-Terrorism/README.md

 # MassShootings-Terrorism
-replication files for working paper "What Counts as Terrorism" - POLMETH
+Replication files for working paper "What Counts as Terrorism" - POLMETH

+See https://github.com/dallascard/scholar for the scholar model framework